thaliproject/thali/presenceprotocolforopportunisticsynching.md

 The new functions are:

-__AESDecrypt(mode, key, value)__ - Returns the AES decryption of the value using the specified mode and key.
+__AESDecrypt(mode, key, GCMHashSizeInBits, value)__ - Returns the AES decryption of the value using the specified mode, GCM hash size in bits and key.

 __empty()__ - Specifies if a stream still has remaining content.